Preventing Clogs 101:

 - Allow FOG to cool and pour into a disposable container to place in the trash.

 - Scrape all FOG off of plates and wipe dry with a paper towel.

-- Use a sink strainer to catch all food particles that may fall in the sink and throw away.
+- Use a sink strainer to catch all food particles that may fall in the sink and throw them away.

 - Throw all Fats, Oils, Grease and, food scraps in the trash.

 Please remember, when using disinfectant wipes, antibacterial wipes, Clorox wipes, etc., throw them away in the trashcan, and don't flush them down your toilet.
 If anything other than toilet paper is flushed, it clogs the sewer pipes which causes overflows into our waterways and backups of sewage into your home.